 Saginaw: William Metcalf and Stuart Thompson gave uplifting ministry and clear gospel messages during the December 6 all-day meeting.
 The Saginaw assembly and surrounding assemblies appreciated the support from our brethren and were encouraged by the ministry of the Word.

-Barrington: Melvin Mendez and David Alves Sr. had gospel meetings in a rented hall in Lindenwold, NJ, in connection with the Spanish outreach work in this area.
+Barrington: A series of gospel meetings were held in a rented hall in Lindenwold, NJ, in connection with the Spanish outreach work in this area.
 Attendance was excellent and new contacts were made; several men showed sincere interest.
 Bro.
 Mendez will be continuing with weekly meetings to see if interest is sustained.

 Matoaca: The Christians had a great opportunity to take the gospel booth to a large Harley-Davidson charity function in Colonial Heights, VA, at the invitation of someone they had contacted at the county fair the previous month.
 The pens, pencils, and John 3:16 texts were very well received.